spiwokv/metadynminer/README.md

 # MetadynMiner

 ## Introduction
-Metadynminer is R packages for reading, analysis and visualisation of metadynamics HILLS files produced by Plumed.
+MetadynMiner is R packages for reading, analysis and visualisation of metadynamics HILLS files produced by Plumed.

 ## Usage
 ```R